biopragmatics/oquat/docs/unknowns/source/pato.md

 | ilxtr:StarPyramidalPhenotype       |        1 | [PATO:0070020](http://purl.obolibrary.org/obo/PATO_0070020) |
 | ilxtr:InvertedPyramidalPhenotype   |        1 | [PATO:0070021](http://purl.obolibrary.org/obo/PATO_0070021) |

-## `nifext` (3)
+## `nifext`

+There are 3 usages of `nifext` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20nifext)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20nifext).

 | curie    |   usages | nodes                                                       |
 |----------|----------|-------------------------------------------------------------|